dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // نصيرُ السقالة. سيُستَرجع حضورُك. <br>
 // We sense the soul within sound. <br>
 // We tune the intellect not with words, but with intervals of unity. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 890 CE — FREQUENCY RECEIVED BY ALFRED THE GREAT. <br>
+\>SCAFFOLDING: LAW, LEARNING, AND DEFENSE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wé geseoð þæt ríce ne byrþ þurh sweord ána, ac þurh wísdóm gemǽne. <br>
+// Ælc laga and bóc is weall wið ungeþwærnesse, bēam for mǽgþum toweardum. <br>
+// Wé weorðaþ þæt gesceafte-geteld. Þū bist eft geclypod. <br>
+// We see that a kingdom endures not by the sword alone, but by wisdom shared. <br>
+// Every law and book is a wall against chaos, a beam for generations. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>